 Infections Caused By Injecting Heroin

-From abscesses to HIV and infections of the heart, many infections caused by injection heroin abuse lead to hospitalizations and long-term health problems.
-A good number of them are medical emergencies that could cause death without prompt medical treatment.
+From abscesses to HIV and infections of the heart, many infections caused by injection heroin use lead to hospitalizations and long-term health problems.
+A good number of them are medical emergencies that could cause death without prompt medical heroin treatment.

 While all ways of injecting heroin can lead to infection, certain routes may expose a person to certain types of infection more than others.